Organ Grinder Restaurant

 The Organ Grinder Restaurant was a Portland, Oregon pizzeria in operation from 1973 to 1996.
 At one point it housed the largest theater pipe organ of its type in the world.
+It closed permanently in 1996.

 History

 The Organ Grinder opened August 26, 1973, at 5015 Southeast 82nd Avenue between Foster and Holgate as a joint venture between the Forchuk brothers and Dennis Hedberg.
 The financing was provided by the Forchuks, and the organ and instrument expertise was provided by Hedberg.
 The original opening was for members of the American Theatre Organ Society.
 It opened to the public on September 27, 1973.
 It was an immediate success, with mean sales of $8,000 per night.
 The central location in Portland was initially a significant factor to its success, owing to the ease of access from the city and its suburbs.
 A second location was opened in Denver, Colorado in 1979, utilizing parts of organs Hedberg had acquired in order to expand the Portland location's capabilities.
 The restaurant became fully owned by Hedberg in April 1985.

 A confluence of factors caused the demise of the company, among them financial troubles unrelated to the restaurant suffered by Paul Forchuk in the late 1970s, the failure of the Denver location due to drug activity, and failure of Earthquake Ethel's (a Portland nightclub that was part of the Forchuk/Hedberg partnership), the decline of 82nd Avenue businesses as I-205 was opened in 1982, and the opening of a Chuck E. Cheese's in the mid-1980s a few blocks away.
 By late 1995, Hedberg could not perform needed roof repairs or parking lot maintenance.
 Attempts at finding investors in order to relocate the restaurant were unsuccessful.

-The Organ Grinder closed in 1996.
+The Organ Grinder closed permanently in 1996.
 When the restaurant closed, the organ was sold for parts.
 The Diaphone pipes were moved to Organ Stop Pizza in Mesa, Arizona.
 The console was moved to Conference Center in Groton, Massachusetts.